University Alcohol Policy

 - It is prohibited for anyone over the age of twenty-one to consume/possess alcoholic beverages in the presence of individuals under the age of twenty one, except when authorized at a registered event.

 - Students are not permitted to provide alcohol to any person who is underage.
+For purposes of this regulation, “provide” means to sell, lend, give, make available, exchange, barter or furnish in any way.

 - Individuals who are twenty-one years of age or older may possess and consume beverages containing alcohol in their rooms in University residential units (refer for specific policies to the Office of Residential Life handbook) or at officially-sponsored events.
 However, conduct resulting from the consumption of alcohol that is in any way illegal or in violation of any other policy is prohibited.